rd2l/rules/Rules.md

             <li>A larger free agent pool may be created between divisions in a region.
 This will allow for better free-agents to be acquired quicker.</li>
             <li>If a captain would like a free-agent, they must prove that they have an inactive player.
 After this is done, the inactive player is removed from the team in all forms, including any decisions made regarding stand-ins.</li>
             <li>When the admin assigns a new free-agent to the team, this free-agent cannot be rejected.</li>
-            <li>The free agent will either be a close match or a player with lower MMR (as close as possible), depending on the availability of free-agents.</li>
+            <li>The free agent will either be a close match or a player with lower rank (as close as possible), depending on the availability of free-agents.</li>
             <li>Free agents cannot be assigned until the end of practice weeks to ensure that teams are fully utilizing the players they drafted.</li>
             <li>Free agents will not be assigned after the default time for Week 8 games of the division of the team that asked for a free agent.
 As long as the captain requests a free agent before the default time, the admin will attempt to find a free agent.</li>
             <li>Exceptions can be made here; the idea is to make sure teams have explored all avenues for contacting their players.</li>